thinkshout/thinkshout/blog/_posts/2019-10-22-adding-webpack-to-a-traditional-drupal-theme.md

 The plugins enable CSS minification and our local dev server, which proxies the local Drupal site.

-You’ll notice that the destination directory is changed depending on the mode - since we expect the `dist` directory to be committed to the repository, we want to avoid developers running a development build and pushing that to production, which is almost guaranteed to happen if your development build can be committed. `dist_dev` is ignored by Git, so there’s no-chance of making a mistake here.
+You’ll notice that the destination directory changes depending on the mode - since we expect the `dist` directory to be committed to the repository, we want to avoid developers running a development build and pushing that to production, which is almost guaranteed to happen if your development build can be committed. `dist_dev` is ignored by Git, so there’s no-chance of making a mistake here.
 That said, this does require developers to run `npm run build` when they’re ready to commit if they were previously running `npm run start:dev`, which is a bit awkward.
+This works for now but we're looking to find a better solution.

 To get `dist_dev` to show up in Drupal instead of `dist`, I wrote this hook: